nobitex/burnth/README.md

 There is also an extra Spend circuit, allowing you to partially mint your burnt amounts, ***without exposing the remaining amounts!***

-***The parameter files are approximately 500MB and it takes aroung 1 minute to generate a single proof of burn.***
+***The parameter files are approximately 500MB and it takes around 1 minute to generate a single proof of burn.***

 ## License